ballerina-platform/module-ballerina-regex/docs/proposals/update_replace_functions.md

     # + return - The resultant string with the replaced substring
     public isolated function replace(string originalString, string regex, Replacement replacement, int startIndex = 0) returns string;
     ```

+- Deprecate the existing `replaceFirst` function.
+    ```ballerina
+    # Replaces the first substring that matches the given regex with
+    # the provided replacement string.
+    # ```ballerina
+    # string result = regex:replaceFirst("Ballerina is great", "\\s+", "_");
+    # ```
+    #
+    # + originalString - The original string to replace the first occurrence of the
+    #                    substring that matches the provided regex
+    # + regex - The regex to match the first substring in the `originalString` to
+    #           be replaced
+    # + replacement - The replacement string to replace the first substring, which
+    #                 matches the regex
+    # + return - The resultant string with the replaced substring
+    public isolated function replaceFirst(string originalString, string regex, string replacement) returns string;
+    ```